Netail/webhook-notifier/README.md

 # Webhook Notifier

-GitHub Action to send messages to different webhooks
+A GitHub Action to concurrently send the same message to multiple different webhooks.

+(Currently supports the following platforms: Discord, Slack and Microsoft Teams)

 ## Getting Started